professorkalim/stats22-23/lab3_vectors_sim.md

 Lab 3: Vectors, Simulation and the Two Daughter Problem
 --------------------------------------------

-In this lab we'll use vectors and simulation in R to solve probability problems.
+In this lab we'll use vectors and simulation in R to solve probability problems!

+Please sign on to [RStudio Cloud](https://posit.cloud/).
+Once again, you can either start a new project or continue on in the project you used for the last (non-Data Camp) lab.

 # Coin Flips